 Pro Tip: Find out how to use iMessage (Memoji) stickers in WhatsApp and other apps.

-With iMessage, you can send disappearing messages just like Snapchat with the Digital Touch feature’s help.
+With iMessage, you can send disappearing messages just like WhatsApp, Messenger, Snapchat, etc., with the Digital Touch feature’s help.
 The messages will disappear after two minutes of sending them.
-You can send a hand-drawn sketch or animated graphics to express your feeling, such as heartbeat, taps, fireball, kiss, and a broken heart.
+You can send a hand-drawn sketch or animated graphics to express your feelings, such as heartbeat, taps, fireball, kiss, and a broken heart.

 Note: This feature was essentially designed for Apple Watch, where the receiver would actually feel vibrations based on the sent effect.
 On iPhone and iPad, one sees an animation.

 Step 1: In the chat thread, tap on the Digital Touch icon (heart with two fingers) present in the list of apps in iMessage.

 Tip: Learn how to add, delete, or hide iMessage apps on iPhone.

 Step 2: The Digital Touch screen will open.
 Here’s how to use various effects: